Akyya-Mayberry/memory-card/README.md

 * Node

 # Acknowledgements
-The current user interface is based on the design here [find link]
+The current user interface is based on the design here *https://github.com/udacity/fend-project-memory-game*